University Challenge: Question format

 Starter questions are answered individually and are worth ten points.
 The catchphrase "your starter for ten" inspired David Nicholls' 2003 novel Starter for Ten and the 2006 film based on it starring James McAvoy.
-An incorrect interruption of a starter question incurs a five-point penalty; during the Gascoigne era this took the form of five points being awarded to the opposing team, whereas in the Paxman era five points are deducted from the interrupting team.
+An incorrect interruption of a starter question incurs a five-point penalty; during the ITV series this took the form of five points being awarded to the opposing team, whereas in the BBC series five points are deducted from the interrupting team.

 The team answering a starter correctly gets a set of three bonus questions worth a potential fifteen points, for which they can confer.
 Sets of bonus questions are thematically linked.
 They rarely share a connection with the preceding starter question, except when they are bonuses following a picture or music question.
 Generally, there are three separate bonus questions worth five points each, but occasionally a bonus will require the enumeration of a given list with five, ten or fifteen points given for correctly giving a certain number of items from the list (for example, "there are seven fundamental SI units.
 Give five for five points, six for ten points or all seven for fifteen points").
 It is the team captain's responsibility to give the answer to the bonus questions unless another member of the team is specified with the phrase "Nominate [name]".
 The team member so named may then give the answer instead.